|About Symptoms Diagnosis Treatment|

 There are three types of dental abscess:

 - Gingival abscess – An abscess of the gum tissue.

 - Periodontal abscess – An abscess of the gum.

 - Periapical abscess – An abscess of the dental pulp.

 - Facial swelling

 - Draining wound and/or bleeding from the nose or face (below the eye, around the cheeks etc)

 - Loss of appetite and possible weight loss

 - Small, round bump in the mouth (on the gums), this is generally paler in colour due to the presence of pus.

 Your veterinarian will perform a physical examination of your cat, carefully paying attention to the mouth and face.
-Most dental abscesses can be diagnosed by examining your cat, however, in some cases, your veterinarian may need to perform an x-ray to confirm diagnosis.

 Your veterinarian will send your cat home with a care sheet, antibiotics, and painkillers, administer as per instructions.